How to Start a Plant-Based Diet (for Kids)

 Vegetarian vs Veganism

-If a plant-based diet doesn’t mean giving up meat, how does vegetarianism and veganism fit in?
+If a plant-based diet doesn’t mean giving up meat, how does vegetarianism and a vegan diet fit in?

-These are two types of plant-based diets with different takes on animal products.
+These are two types of plant-based diets with different allowances for animal products.

-Vegans eliminate all animal foods such as meat, poultry and fish, and all animal products such as dairy and eggs.
+Vegans eliminate all animal foods such as red meat, poultry and fish, and all animal products such as dairy products and eggs.

 Ethical vegans also eliminate any product that may come from an animal source, including honey (made by bees), for example.

-Different types of vegetarian diet exist depending on preference or religion.
+Different types of vegetarian diet exist depending on one’s preference or religion.

-Vegetarians don’t eat meat or poultry, although some eat fish.
+Vegetarians don’t eat meat or poultry, although some eat fish (a pescatarian diet).

 Any time your child eliminates one or more of the five food groups, it’s time to pay attention to the nutrients they might miss and to the foods they’re eating instead.